-Variable Label and description Source var. for gen. var wave 11 vhh Control variable: father living in HH : Variable indicating that the respondent's natural father, stepfather, adoptive father or father of non-specified status is living in the household (new).
-Information on relationships between household members (household grid) vschul1 Highest general school qualification attained by the fa- ther, incl. father in HH, excl. information from : A gener- ated variable for father's highest general academic qual- ification analogous to mschul1 (uv).
-For first survey: PSH0500 ( PENDDAT ) After first survey: vschul1 from previous wave ( PENDDAT ) vschul2 Highest general school qualification attained by the fa- ther, incl. father in household, incl. open info., gen.: This generated variable records the father's highest general academic qualification (including information from open- ended survey questions) and is analogous to mschul2 (uv).
-For first survey: PSH0501 ( PENDDAT ) After first survey: vschul2 from previous wave ( PENDDAT ) vstib Father's occupational status, code number, generated : The detailed occupational status of father is generated from individual variables (uv).
+vberuf2 Highest vocational qualification attained by the father, incl. father in the HH, incl. open info., gen.: A generated variable for fathers highest vocational qualification (incl. information from open-ended survey questions) analogous to mberuf1 (uv).
+For first survey: PSH0601a-i (PENDDAT) After first survey: mberuf1 from previous wave (PENDDAT) vhh Control variable: father living in HH: Variable indicating that the respondents natural father, stepfather, adoptive father or father of non-specified status is living in the household (new).
+Information on relationships between household members (household grid) vschul1 Highest general school qualification attained by the father, incl. father in HH, excl. information from: A generated variable for fathers highest general academic qualification analogous to mschul1 (uv).
+For first survey: PSH0500 (PENDDAT) After first survey: vschul1 from previous wave (PENDDAT) vschul2 Highest general school qualification attained by the father, incl. father in household, incl. open info., gen.: This generated variable records the fathers highest general academic qualification (including information from open-ended survey questions) and is analogous to mschul2 (uv).
+For first survey: PSH0501 (PENDDAT) After first survey: vschul2 from previous wave (PENDDAT) vstib Fathers occupational status, code number, generated: The detailed occupational status of father is generated from individual variables (uv).
 For first survey: PSH0620; PSH0630; PSH0640; PSH0660; PSH0670; PSH0680 (PENDDAT) After first survey: vstib from previous wave (PENDDAT)

-Table 11: Wave 11 simple generated variables included in the spell dataset for Unemployment Benefit II (alg2\spells) (provided in the same order as in the dataset)
+Table 11: Wave 12 simple generated variables included in the spell dataset for Unemployment Benefit II (alg2_spells) (provided in the same order as in the dataset)

-Variable Label and description Source var. for gen. var wave 11 bmonat Spell of UB II: start month, generated:The month in which the spell of receiving UnemploymentBenefit II began.
-If information was only available on theseason when a spell began, the season was convertedinto a month to generate the variable.Note:The generated date variables were both checkedfor plausibility and corrected when necessary.
-The datesoriginally reported by the respondent have been includedin the source variables as of wave 2.
-The season inwhich the spell began were recoded into months as follows:21: beginning of year/winter = January;24: spring/Easter = April;27: middle of year/summer = July;30: autumn = October;20: and af year.Desember AL20100 (alg2_spells) bjahr 32: end of year = December Spell of UB II: start year, generated: The year during which the spell of receiving Unemploy- ment Benefit II ended.
-Note: see bmonat AL20200 (alg2_spells) emonat Spell of UB II: end month, generated:The month during which the spell of UB II receiptsended.
-To generate this variable, information about theseason was converted into a month.
-For right-censoredspells (i.e., spells that were ongoing when the householdwas interviewed), the interview month was entered.Note: see bmonat AL20300 (alg2_spells) hintmon (HHENDDAT) ejahr Spell of UB II: end year, generated:The year during which the spell of Unemployment Benefit II ended.
-In the case of right-censored spells (i.e., spells that were ongoing when the household was interviewed), the interview year was entered.Note: see bmonat AL20400 (alg2_spells) hintjahr (HHENDDAT)
+Variable Label and description Source var. for gen. var wave 12 bmonat Spell of UB II: start month, generated: The month in which the spell of receiving Unemployment Benefit II began.
+If information was only available on the season when a spell began, the season was converted into a month to generate the variable.
+Note: The generated date variables were both checked for plausibility and corrected when necessary.
+The dates originally reported by the respondent have been included in the source variables as of wave 2.
+The season in which the spell began were recoded into months as follows: 21: beginning of year/winter = January; 24: spring/Easter = April; 27: middle of year/summer = July; 30: autumn = October; 32: end of year = December AL20100 (alg2_spells) bjahr Spell of UB II: start year, generated: The year during which the spell of receiving Unemployment Benefit II ended.
+Note: see bmonat AL20200 (alg2_spells) emonat Spell of UB II: end month, generated: The month during which the spell of UB II receipts ended.
+To generate this variable, information about the season was converted into a month.
+For right-censored spells (i.e., spells that were ongoing when the household was interviewed), the interview month was entered.
+Note: see bmonat AL20300 (alg2_spells) hintmon (HHENDDAT) ejahr Spell of UB II: end year, generated: The year during which the spell of Unemployment Benefit II ended.
+In the case of right-censored spells (i.e., spells that were ongoing when the household was interviewed), the interview year was entered.
+Note: see bmonat AL20400 (alg2_spells) hintjahr (HHENDDAT)

-Table 11: Wave 11 simple generated variables included in the spell dataset for Unemployment Benefit II (alg2\spells) (provided in the same order as in the dataset) (continued)
+Tabelle 11: Wave 12 simple generated variables included in the spell dataset for Unemployment Benefit II (alg2_spells) (provided in the same order as in the dataset) (continued)